cdzombak/bear-backlinks/README.md

 `git clone https://github.com/cdzombak/bear-backlinks.git`.
 You will run the program from the checked-out repo.

-### Accessibility permissions

-Drag the `bear_backlinks.py` file from Finder into the Accessibility section in the Security & Privacy preference pane.

 ### Full Disk Access permissions

 Under Catalina or Big Sur, the script needs to be run with Full Disk Access permission.
 If running the script via Terminal.app or iTerm.app, adding the terminal app to the Full Disk Access permissions list in System Preferences > Security & Privacy should be sufficient.